abhivij/bloodbased-pancancer-diagnosis/README.md

 Tackling this problem through a benchmarking study of feature selection methods to obtain valid signatures (biomarker set)

 ### Type of data used
-Transcriptomic data - exosomal miRNA from blood-based liquid biopsy
+Transcriptomic data - EV miRNA from blood-based liquid biopsy